lpsinger/userguide/tutorial/multiorder_skymaps.rst

 Multi-Order Sky Maps (For Advanced Users)
 =========================================

-For most events, LIGO/Virgo distributes both the standard HEALPix format with the file extension ``.fits.gz``, as well as an experimental multi-resolution HEALPix format, distinguished by the file extension ``.multiorder.fits``.
+For most events, LIGO/Virgo distributes both the standard :term:`HEALPix` format with the file extension ``.fits.gz``, as well as an experimental multi-resolution HEALPix format, distinguished by the file extension ``.multiorder.fits``.

 What Problem Do Multi-Resolution Sky Maps Solve?
 ------------------------------------------------